 - At last, however, he began to think — as you or I would have thought at first; for it is always the person not in the predicament who knows what ought to have been done in it, and would unquestionably have done it too . . .

 - Men’s courses will foreshadow certain ends, to which, if persevered in, they must lead,” said Scrooge.
-“But if the courses be departed from, the ends will change.
+“But if the courses are departed from, the ends will change.

-- There are some upon this earth of yours who lay claim to know us, and who do their deeds of passion, pride, ill-will, hatred, envy, bigotry, and selfishness in our name; who are as strange to us and all our kith and kin, as if they had never lived.
+- There are some upon this earth of yours who lay claim to knowing us, and who do their deeds of passion, pride, ill-will, hatred, envy, bigotry, and selfishness in our name; who are as strange to us and all our kith and kin as if they had never lived.
 Remember that, and charge their doings on themselves, not us.

 - Come in, — come in! and know me better, man!
 I am the Ghost of Christmas Present.
 Look upon me!
 You have never seen the like of me before!